xOptimizer/xOptimizer/README.md

 <h1 align="center">Hi 👋, I'm SAHIL SINHA</h1>
 <h3 align="center">A passionate Android developer from India</h3>

-I am an intermediate back-end developer, graphic and Adobe designer working for the past few years.
-I am always enthusiastic about new creative projects for which I use my imagination and skill to provide an elegant solution for any project.
-My main objective is to create beautiful digital products and provide unique design solutions.
+I am an Aspiring Android developer,  currently pursuing B-tech in CSE (2nd Year).
+I am always enthusiastic about new creative projects and learn by developing projects.
 Always open to challenges that will keep me learning.
 Looking forward to working on exciting upcoming projects with innovative people.
+I am also a video editor and for editing I have used Filmora and Preimer Pro.
+I enjoy making Intros and some animation anf for it I use After Effects.
+Graphic Designing has always been my way to utilize the free time .
+I am a team worker always ready to collaborate and work.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=akankushjnvku&label=Profile%20views&color=32CD32&style=flat" alt="akankushjnvku" /> </p>
 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/212750672-2f3f2b50-c84f-4ed8-a60a-849ae69ff9df.gif">